Skip to content

 Licensed to access 6 September 1814

 This document (image 142) lists three casks of manufactured brass exported by Harford & Co., known as the Bristol Brass & Copper Company.
 Described by their main competitor as “perhaps the most considerable brass house in all Europe”, the company reached its peak in the late eighteenth century.
-Alongside domestic buyers, traders in West Africa highly valued brass and copper goods, making them important to transatlantic slavery.
-The company was hit hard by The Abolition of the Slave Trade Act (1807), which decimated their largest market.
+Alongside domestic buyers, traders in West Africa valued brass and copper goods, making them important to transatlantic slavery.
+The company was hit hard by the Slave Trade Act (1807), which decimated their largest market.

 Licensed to access 30 July 1821